All Products

 Step 1: Read the API reference

-Step 2: Create a RAM user and grant permissions to the RAM user
+Step 2: Set up a RAM user

 2. In the left-side navigation pane, choose Identities > Users.